vitalegi/structurizr-md/README.md

 What's found to be missing?

-- Fast export of all diagrams
+- Easy and fast export of all diagrams
 - Generation of additional documentation in a portable format (markdown, in our case)
 - Auto-generation of containers/components